akashmanujaya/HigherOrLower/README.md

 9. **Register and Play**

-   Open your web browser and visit `http://127.0.0.1:8000/register` (or the respective URL if you have a different setup).
+   Open your web browser and visit `http://127.0.0.1:8000/register`.
 Create an account to start playing the game.

 ## Game Logic